esHack/LogParser/README.md

 #### mvn clean install -U

-run the following command to save the data initially
+Copy the jar file and access.log file in the same directory run the following command to save the data to database initially

 #### java -jar logparser-0.0.1